This cozy country is known for its high cost of living and generous salaries. But how much do you know about the minimum wage in Switzerland?

 If you’re trying to find a job or secure a work visa in Switzerland, you probably want to know how much you can expect to earn.
-After all, this alpine nation in the heart of Europe is known for good salaries to off-set its higher cost of living.
+After all, this alpine nation in the heart of Europe is famous for good salaries to offset its higher cost of living.
 However, before you start shopping too eagerly, it’s important to understand the lay of the land when it comes to all things pay-related in Switzerland.

 - Swiss minimum wage

 - What to do if your salary is too low